skyfielders/python-skyfield/skyfield/documentation/positions.rst

   are able to generate their current astrometric position when observed from a planet. :doc:`Read more <stars>`

-  ..
-TODO(1.0) - turn the following back into test code

   ::

     from skyfield.api import Star, load